 - It prevents pyometra – a serious and potentially life-threatening womb infection

-- It will stop her from coming into ‘heat’ every 6 months, which can cause behavioural changes and stress for your cat.
+- It will stop her from coming into 'heat' seasonally between February to September, which can cause behavioural changes and stress for you cat.
+Females will also attract unneutered males with associated problems of spraying, fighting and 'wailing'

 - The operation will last around 30 minutes and she'll recover at home in about 10 days.